 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains and losses are included in the statement of profit or loss and other comprehensive income.
-When revalued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to retained earnings.

 c.
 Leases

 Leases are classified at their inception as either operating or finance leases based on the economic substance of the agreement so as to reflect the risks and benefits incidental to ownership.